uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

    participant "MediaSDK (legacy)" as M
    A -> D: MFXLoad
    activate D
-   D -> D: Search for the avialable runtimes
+   D -> D: Search for the available runtimes
    A -> D: MFXCreateConfig

    note left of D